Can I Use HSA or FSA Funds for Recovery Equipment?

 Confirm eligibility with your administrator first

-For anything beyond compression boots and Theragun devices, call your administrator before purchasing.
-Ask specifically: “With an LMN from my treating physician for [ICD-10 diagnosis], will you approve reimbursement for [device type]?”
+For anything beyond listed items such as compression socks and massage guns, call before purchasing.
+Ask: “With an LMN from my treating physician for [ICD-10 diagnosis], will you approve reimbursement for [device type]?”
 Get the answer documented.

 3